Upgrading the Hyperscale Compliance Engine (Docker Compose)

 Run

-to create containers.Ensure all your mount(s) are configured and accessible, before running a job.
+docker-compose up -dto create containers.Ensure all your mount(s) are configured and accessible, before running a job.

 Existing data remains intact after the degradation.